git-town/git-town/tools/videos/01-intro/script.md

 What did it do this time?

 (( highlight "git fetch --prune" ))
-As always, it starts by downloading the latest updates from the remote repository into to the local repo.
+As always, it starts by fetching the latest updates from the remote repository.

 (( highlight "git stash -u" ))
 Because we ran "git sync" in the middle of ongoing work,